HiAS7/The-Sauce-Book-Online/_classes/Warlock.md

 maximum, and then you stand up if you so choose.
-Each creature of your choice that is within 30 feet of you takes radiant damage equal to **2d8 + your Charisma modifier**, and it is blinded until the end of the current turn.\
+Each creature of your choice that is within 30 feet of you takes radiant damage equal to **2d8 + your Charisma modifier**, and it is blinded until the end of the current turn.<br/>
 Once you use this feature, you can’t use it again until you finish a long rest.